-BATTERY SPOT CLEANER AND SPRAY EXTRACTOR
+BATTERY SPOT CLEANER and SPRAY EXTRACTOR

 Watch it in Action

-While vacuuming can remove surface dirt, the Kärcher SE 3-18 Ultra Clean Battery Spot Cleaner takes deep cleaning to the next level.
-This machine sprays cleaning chemicals deep into the fibres, loosening dirt and grime, and then effortlessly vacuums it away until the area is spotless!
+While vacuuming can remove surface dirt, the Karcher SE 3-18 Battery Spray Extractor takes deep cleaning to a whole new level.
+This carpet cleaning machine sprays cleaning chemicals deep into the fibers, loosening the dirt and grime, and then effortlessly vacuuming it away until the area is spotless.
+Don't just take our word for it, watch the video below to see how it tackles even stubborn coke stains on carpets!